Realtor.ca Scraper: Step-by-Step Guide Made Simple

 • De-duplicate records: Some agents may appear in multiple filtered views—dedupe by Name + Company + Phone or by profile URL.

-• Tag your segment: Add two extra columns—Target Category and Target Location—so you can slice lists later.
+• Label your part: Add two more columns- Target Category and Target Location so that you can slice lists in the future.

 • Validate contact points: Run light validation on emails/phones to reduce bounces and bad numbers before outreach.